chrislee12189/T2A1-A/chris_lee_t2a1-a.md

 Typically, they range from 1 week to 4 weeks in duration and the entire point of the sprint is to produce/finish and release a useable product.
 (Note: Sprints are not exclusive to the end of development/release stage, sprints can be used with the aim of finishing a feature for an overall larger piece of software.)

 ### Meetings/Standups:
-For increased efficiency, under Agile methodology, teams break up into smaller teams with the goal of allocating teams to assignments in which they are proficient and are able to complete effectively.
+For increased efficiency, under Agile methodology, teams break up into smaller groups with the goal of allocating these groups to assignments in which they are proficient and are able to complete effectively.
 Because of the introduction of multiple teams, there needs to be a way to ensure the overall project is reaching targeted milestones on time.
 This is where standups come in.
 **Daily standups** (scrums) are short, daily meetings where teams talk about what theyre working on, what they've completed and what theyre struggling with/what roadblocks they are facing.
 This is an incredible way to delegate company resources to areas that are underperforming/falling behind.
 **Sprint Planning** is a longer style of meeting in which the team will discuss what should be included in the sprint cycle.
 **Sprint Retrospective** Once a sprint cycle concludes, the team will discuss what they achieved, what worked/didnt work and how the sprint cycles can be improved upon moving forward.

 ### Agile boards:
 An agile board can be anything from a physical whiteboard to a website like trello.
-The purpose of the boards is to
+The purpose of the boards is to visually organise the project.
+By using this, companies are able to split the development process into chunks, because it is visually focused, it is easy to follow and understand where progression is in relation to completion.

+### Product backlog:
+As the company continues to recieve requests and feedback, potential features will amount to a large list.
+These potential features live inside the product backlog until the company is ready to introduce them into the sprint cycles.
+The backlogs can include things such as:
+- bug fixes
+- feature ideas
+- non-functional requirements
+- any outlining work needed to release/update and improve functional software

+### Roles:
+Because Agile project management implements so many new ideas and further splits the team into smaller groups, new team roles are created to help manage everything.
+These roles include, but are not limited to:
+- Scrum Master
+- Project Owner
+- Team Members
+- Stakeholders

+#### Scrum master:
+These people ensure the sprints stay on track by tracking progress and regulary scheduling meetings.
+Theyre responsible for communicating and removing roadblocks, as well as being the advocate for the group.

+#### Project owner(manager):
+This person outlines the goals of each sprint.
+They will adopt the perspective of the user and communicate that voice to the team to ensure goals stay aligned with projected work outcomes.

+#### Team members:
+These are the grunts that do the work in each sprint cycle, these teams need to remain self organized to ensure maximum efficiency.

+#### Stakeholders:
+These people are directly effected by the outcome of the release of the product, they may provide funding or extra information to developers, but typically, they have no say in the smaller operations of day-to-day tasks.

 # <mark>Question 4</mark>: Provide an overview and description of a standard source control workflow
 # <mark>Question 5</mark>: Provide an overview and description of a standard software testing process (e.g. manual testing)
 # Question 6: Discuss and analyse requirements related to information system security and how they relate to the project